 The goal of your header is to catch the visitor’s attention and make them want to do something.
 That means your headers must be action-oriented, impactful, and enticing.

-Components of How to Create an Optimized Landing Page
+How to Create an Optimized Landing Page

 Below are the important recipes you need to create a beautiful and optimized landing page: